ACEmulator/ACE/docs/CUSTOM_WEENIES.md

 # Importing AceForge custom weenies

-ACE Single Player can import custom ACE World objects saved as per-weenie SQL files by [AceForge](https://github.com/shemtar-90/AceForge/releases/tag/v0.3.36).
+OpenDereth can import custom ACE World objects saved as per-weenie SQL files by [AceForge](https://github.com/shemtar-90/AceForge/releases/tag/v0.3.36).
 This is intentionally separate from server DLL mods: a server mod changes code while a custom weenie becomes persistent data in `ace_world`.

 ## Import workflow

 1. Create or edit the object in AceForge and save its SQL.
 AceForge normally writes files named like `850001 Example Item.sql` in its configured output folder.
 2. Exit the game and stop the local server.
-3. Open **Custom Weenies** in ACE Single Player.
+3. Open **Custom Weenies** in OpenDereth.
 4. Click **Choose AceForge Folder...** to scan a complete output folder recursively, or **Choose SQL Files...** for individual files.
 5. Review the WCID, name, type, and validation notes.
 Invalid and unsupported files are skipped rather than executed.
 6. Click **IMPORT VALID WEENIES**.
 If a WCID already exists, the launcher shows the existing records and requires a second confirmation before replacing them.